-Fineness Modulus (FM) of concrete aggregates is an empirical figure representing the mean particle size of an aggregate sample.
-The number is required in the selection of proportions for the concrete mix design process, but its real influence is not always understood by users.
-Fineness modulus is determined using size fractions from the sieve analysis of aggregates and can be calculated for any designated series of nominal particle/sieve sizes.
-When designing concrete mixes, the FM of the fine aggregate alone is required for effective proportioning of mixes since changes to the grading of the coarse aggregate portion have less effect on overall concrete properties.
-Aggregate proportioning can also be controlled using separate determinations of fine and coarse aggregates and blending techniques to optimize the FM for a concrete mix.
+Fineness modulus is determined using percentages of the size fractions from the sieve analysis and calculated for any designated series of sieve sizes.
+When designing concrete mixes, the FM of the fine aggregate is required for the effective proportioning of mixes.
+Changes to the grading of the coarse aggregate portion have less of an effect on overall concrete properties.
+Aggregate proportioning can be optimized using separate determinations of fine and coarse aggregates and blending techniques to control the FM for a concrete mix.

 Duff Abrams, an American materials researcher in the early part of the 20th century, was influential in studying concrete properties and characteristics.
-Along with defining the importance of water/cement ratio and developing the slump test, he defined fineness modulus as a way of characterizing concrete aggregates and estimating the correct proportions to use in mix designs.
-In explaining the premise in 1925, he said, “Aggregate of the same fineness modulus will require the same quantity of water to produce a mix of the same consistency and give a concrete of the same strength.”
+Along with defining the importance of water/cement ratio and developing the slump test, he defined fineness modulus in 1918 as a way of characterizing concrete aggregates, simplifying the gradation curve and estimating the correct proportions to use in mix designs.
+In explaining the premise, he said, “Aggregate of the same fineness modulus will require the same quantity of water to produce a mix of the same consistency and give a concrete of the same strength.”

 In a nutshell, fineness modulus describes the gradation curve as well as the texture and uniformity of the material.
+A lower FM factor means that the aggregate particles in that sample are finer on average.
 FM of the fine aggregate fraction is also an important predictor of other characteristics of both plastic and hardened concrete like workability, finishability, shrinkage, porosity, permeability, strength and the tendency to crack.
-A higher FM index indicates coarser aggregate that will produce a “harsh” mix, prone to segregation and that is difficult to place and finish properly.
+A higher FM index indicates coarser aggregate that will produce a “harsh” mix, prone to segregation and difficult to place and finish properly.
 A low FM indicates finer aggregate that will require additional cement and increase water demand.
 This will be a mix easier to place and finish, but costlier, with increased potential for early-age cracking.

 As with many things, there is a sweet spot that gives optimum results.
-For most mixes, an FM of fine aggregate between 2.5 and 3.0 yields a concrete that is easy to place, easy to finish and not as likely to crack.
-ASTM C 33 requires the FM of fine aggregate to be between 2.3 and 3.1, and that the final concrete batch not vary from the design mix more than 0.2.
+For most mixes, an FM of fine aggregate between 2.5 and 3.0 yields a concrete that is easy to place, easy to finish and less likely to crack.
+ASTM C33 requires the FM of fine aggregate to be between 2.3 and 3.1, and that the FM of the final concrete batch cannot vary from the design mix by more than 0.2.
 Fine aggregate FM’s in the upper end of the spectrum, closer to 3.0, have been noted to produce concrete with good strength and workability in mixes with high cement contents.

-To sum up, fineness modulus is not only required for complete, workable concrete mix designs, it is a tool to use in evaluating aggregates and adjusting proportions and provide properties to characterize the completed mixes.
+To sum up, fineness modulus (FM) is not only required for complete, workable concrete mix designs, but it is also a tool to use in evaluating aggregate gradations, adjusting proportions and controlling the properties that characterize completed mixes.